 The Guardian – Environment: current stories, videos and images of species around the world.

-Nova – Science for Curious Minds: need to search a bit but covers great things like bees, and biodiversity in a succinct manner.
+Australian Academy of Science – Science for Curious Minds: need to search a bit but covers great things like bees, and biodiversity in a succinct manner.

 Parks and Wildlife Service Tasmania: factual information but list is 2003, so take care and double check.